AudioCatApp/.github/CONTRIBUTION-PROTOCOL.md

 - There are no strict rules about commit name/description, however the recommendation is to keep it short and understandable.

 ## Pull Requests
-- Rebase your feature branch on top of main and resolve all the conflicts (if exist), then force-push.
+- Rebase feature branch on top of main and resolve all the conflicts (if exist), then force-push.
 ```
 git checkout your-branch
 git fetch origin